India abstains in UN General Assembly on vote to suspend Russia from UN Human Rights Council | Law-Order

 India on Thursday abstained in the UN General Assembly on a vote moved by the US to suspend Russia from the UN Human Rights Council over allegations that Russian soldiers killed civilians while retreating from towns near the Ukrainian capital Kyiv.

-The 193-member General Assembly voted Thursday on the draft resolution titled ‘Suspension of the rights of membership of the Russian Federation in the Human Rights Council’.
+The 193-member UN General Assembly voted to adopt the resolution suspending Russia from the world body’s top human rights organisation.
+The draft received 93 votes in favour, 24 against and 58 abstentions.
+Russia stands suspended from the Human Rights Council.
+“India has abstained on the resolution with regard to suspension of the Russian Federation from the Human Rights Council adopted in the General Assembly today.
+We do so for reasons of both substance and process,” India’s Permanent Representative to the UN Ambassador T S Tirumurti said in the Explanation of Vote after the voting.

-Since January this year, India has abstained on eight occasions on procedural votes and draft resolutions in the UN Security Council, the General Assembly and the Human Rights Council that deplored Russian aggression against Ukraine.
-New Delhi had on Tuesday unequivocally condemned the ''deeply disturbing'' reports of civilian killings in the Ukrainian city of Bucha and supported the call for an independent investigation, as it underlined that when innocent human lives are at stake, diplomacy must prevail as the only viable option.
+''Since the inception of the Ukrainian conflict, India has stood for peace, dialogue and diplomacy.
+We believe that no solution can be arrived at by shedding blood and at the cost of innocent lives.
+If India has chosen any side, it is the side of peace and it is for an immediate end to violence,” he said.

-''The situation in Ukraine has not shown any significant improvement since the Council last discussed the issue.
-The security situation has only deteriorated, as well as its humanitarian consequences,'' India’s Permanent Representative to the UN Ambassador T S Tirumurti told a meeting on Ukraine in the UN Security Council Tuesday that was addressed for the first time by Ukrainian President Volodymyr Zelenskyy.
+Since January this year, India has abstained on procedural votes and draft resolutions in the UN Security Council, the General Assembly and the Human Rights Council that deplored Russian aggression against Ukraine.
+New Delhi had on Tuesday unequivocally condemned the “deeply disturbing” reports of civilian killings in the Ukrainian city of Bucha and supported the call for an independent investigation, as it underlined that when innocent human lives are at stake, diplomacy must prevail as the only viable option.

-The General Assembly resumed its Emergency Special Session after a request from Antigua and Barbuda, Canada, Colombia, Costa Rica, Georgia, Japan, Liberia, Republic of Moldova, Ukraine, United Kingdom, United States and the Head of the Delegation of the European Union, on behalf of 27 members of the European Union.
+Tirumurti said India continues to remain deeply concerned at the worsening situation and reiterates its call for end to all hostilities.
+“When innocent human lives are at stake, diplomacy must prevail as the only viable option,” he said.
+He reiterated that recent reports of civilian killings in Bucha are deeply disturbing.
+“We have unequivocally condemned these killings and support the call for an independent investigation.”
+PTI YAS ZH AKJ AKJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)